Case Studies 3 cases in detail · 12 LATAM markets · confidential by default

 The creative

-Three campaign sub-angles, three different results.
-The creative angle defined the effect on perception.
+Three campaign sub-angles, three very different verdicts.
+The creative angle — not the spend — decided how perception moved.

 Institutional